 About the Centre Block project

 The Centre Block is closed for renovations.
-This is the largest, most complex heritage rehabilitation project ever seen in Canada and is one of the largest in the world.
-Public Services and Procurement Canada (PSPC) will use innovative approaches and technologies throughout the project.
+This is the largest, most complex project to rehabilitate a heritage building ever in Canada.
+Public Services and Procurement Canada (PSPC) is using innovative approaches and technologies to deliver the project.
 When the Centre Block reopens, it will be ready to meet the needs of a 21st-century Parliament for years to come.

 On this page